Table of contents

 • Seizure

-Stimulant medications have been associated with a few serious and even potentially life-threatening side effects with use, including:
+Stimulant medications are associated with a few serious and even potentially life-threatening side effects, including:

 • Seizures